 ITP1 project protocol

-Miller RA, Strong R, Harrison DE, Rosenthal NA
+Miller RA, Strong R, Korstanje R, Harrison DE, Rosenthal NA

 Project protocol - general information